Skip to main content

 The TapKit Mac app is the host that connects physical iPhones to your TapKit account, making them available to any integration — Claude, Codex, the API, or any MCP client.
 No Mac app running, no phone access.

-Below the device list, the Gestures section shows available touch gestures and device actions.
-You can trigger these manually by clicking them — useful for testing or quick one-off actions without writing prompts.
+Below the device list, you can switch between Gestures and Device tabs.
+Gestures shows touch gestures (tap, swipe, pinch, etc.) and Device shows device controls (home, lock, volume, etc.).
+You can trigger these manually by clicking them — useful for testing or quick one-off actions.

 Switch Control